-Marumiya Ajidouraku Furikake Rice Seasoning
+Ajidouraku Furikake Rice Seasoning from Marumiya

-Furikake is a Japanese condiment particularly for steamed plain rice, which consists of dry mini flakes made from various food materials like meat, fish, seaweed, eggs, sesame seeds and so on.
+“Furikake (ふりかけ)” is a Japanese condiment for plain rice consisting of dry mini flakes or granules made from ingredients such as meat, fish, seaweed, eggs, and sesame seeds.

 Marumiya Ajidouraku Furikake

 In the series, Noritama Furikake was first introduced in 1960, and then Sukiyaki Furikake went on the market in 1963.

 Ajidouraku Furikake was released in 1969, and this year (2019) marks the 50th anniversary of the product.